‘This is a market overreaction’: Tech Mahindra CEO Mohit Joshi on Anthropic AI threat to Indian IT firms - BusinessToday

-Shares of Indian IT companies slumped on February 4 after US artificial intelligence firm Anthropic’s launch of a legal AI tool reignited fears around rising competition and the impact of AI on traditional IT services and software companies.
+World Governments Summit 2026: Shares of Indian IT companies slumped on February 4 after US artificial intelligence firm Anthropic’s launch of a legal AI tool reignited fears around rising competition and the impact of AI on traditional IT services and software companies.
 Reacting to the sell-off, Tech Mahindra CEO and managing director Mohit Joshi termed the market response a clear overreaction.
 Referring to Anthropic’s announcement, Joshi said investors have become increasingly nervous about the perceived threat of AI to software-as-a-service (SaaS) and IT services firms.

 "I certainly feel that it looks like a significant market overreaction.
 As you know, the market has been skittish about the impact that AI will have on SaaS companies.
 So earlier, the impact was only on the IT services or the consulting companies that had seen drops in valuation.
 Over the past couple of weeks, that contagion appears to have spread to the SaaS companies as well, with the fear that AI will replace SaaS companies and services.
 As we discussed, we feel that there is a significant amount of work that still needs to be done.
 At the end of the day, this is a technology shift.
-And every single technology shift in history has proven to be a tailwind for the services and for the software business," Joshi said.
+And every single technology shift in history has proven to be a tailwind for the services and for the software business," Joshi said on the sidelines of World Governments Summit in Dubai.

 The sell-off followed the release of an updated version of Anthropic’s chatbot Claude, which includes a new plug-in for legal services.
 The development unsettled global technology stocks, with Indian IT exporters tracking weakness on Wall Street, which had closed sharply lower a day earlier.